Rotator Cuff Exercises

 Pole/wand exercises

-• Hold it just wider than shoulder-width
+• Hold the stick slightly wider than shoulder-width

 Rotator cuff stretching exercises